-Lucas Hood (Antony Starr), an ex-con and master thief assumes the identity of a murdered sheriff where he continues his criminal activities.
+Lucas Hood, an ex-con and master thief, assumes the identity of a murdered sheriff where he continues his criminal activities.
 His past seems to haunt him by those he betrayed years earlier.
 This ex-con imposes his own brand of justice where violence erupts at every turn in the not so quiet Amish town of Banshee, Pennsylvania.

 See more »

 Did You Know?

 In season 1, the combination lock that spins in the opening credits lands on three numbers, 42-15-68.
 In season 2, this combination changes to 62-07-30-99.
 See more